nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-define-what-the-app-will-do.md

 I already have a lot of other features in mind.
 But these things have to wait till I am able to get feedback from the users about them.
 Maybe they dont need the stuff or they would want to use it in another way that I am thinking of right now.
+Every feature you add has to be a step towards the vision you did formulate earlier.

 (You may ask why I did include the ticking noise.
 I consider this feedback from the timer as a very important part of the Pomodoro